 Action for Music Education

 Learning music helps young people do better in school and in life.
-Research tells us that students active in school music programs are more 11139008_775292159244863_5986854530001369632_nsuccessful; students say that their commitment to music keeps them focused and motivated in everything they pursue.
+Research tells us that students active in school music programs are more successful; students say that their commitment to music keeps them focused and motivated in everything they pursue.

 Music is basic to our development and expression.
 Yet music and arts education programs are being cut or reduced in public schools.
 As a parent, community member or business owner, your voice must be heard to influence school budget and curriculum decisions to assure all children have access to music education.